tterpi/VRSketchingGeometry/README.md

 ## Installation
 Add the Assets/Plugins/VRSketchingGeometry folder into the plugins folder of your Unity project.
 If you downloaded a release import the Unity package using the editor into your project.

+The materials and shaders provided are for the Built-In Render Pipeline as used by a normal 3D project template.
+If you want to use a Scriptable Render Pipeline you will have to upgrade the materials and replace the `Custom/TwoSidedSurfaceShader`.

 ## [API documentation](https://tterpi.github.io/VRSketchingGeometry/)
 Read the [developer guide](https://tterpi.github.io/VRSketchingGeometry/articles/intro.html) and [API documentation](https://tterpi.github.io/VRSketchingGeometry/api/index.html) at the github pages site.